sosiristseng/blog-hugo-codeit/posts/devops/hugo-setup/index.md

 - Handy extensions on [awesome docsify](https://docsify.js.org/#/awesome).

 **Cons 👎**
-- No support for tags and categories
+- No support for tags and categories.
-- KaTeX extension does not support `mhchem`
+- KaTeX extension does not support `mhchem`.

 ### Others